see7e/programming-studies/Docs/roadmaps/fresh_start.md

 > **Prerequisite:** These SOLID principles assume you’re working in an OOP context. ==**Ensure you understand classes, inheritance, and interfaces**==.
 For example, DIP often involves using interfaces or abstract classes – a concept from OOP.
 Mastering OOP basics will make it easier to grasp SOLID and apply it effectively in your projects.

 ### Coding Best Practices (DRY, KISS, YAGNI)
 Beyond high-level design principles like SOLID, there are general coding maxims that every developer should follow.
 These help keep code clean and avoid common pitfalls.
-Three of the most famous ones are [**DRY**](../dry.md), **KISS**, and **YAGNI**:
+Three of the most famous ones are **DRY**, **KISS**, and **YAGNI**:

-- **DRY – Don’t Repeat Yourself:** This principle aims to eliminate duplicate knowledge in code.
+- **[DRY – Don’t Repeat Yourself](../dry.md):** This principle *aims to eliminate duplicate knowledge in code*.
 Every piece of information or logic should have a single, unambiguous representation in your system.
-In practice, this means avoiding copy-pasting code and instead abstracting common functionality into a single function or module.
+In practice, this *means avoiding copy-pasting code and instead abstracting common functionality into a single function or module*.
 Following DRY makes code easier to maintain – if a requirement changes, you update logic in one place rather than many.
-For example, if two parts of an application format a date the same way, DRY suggests having one date formatting function that both use, rather than two separate implementations.
+  > For example, if two parts of an application format a date the same way, DRY suggests having one date formatting function that both use, rather than two separate implementations.

-- **KISS – Keep It Simple, Stupid:** KISS reminds developers to strive for simplicity in design.
+- **[KISS – Keep It Simple, Stupid](../kiss.md):** KISS reminds developers to strive for simplicity in design.
 Systems should be as simple as possible, avoiding unnecessary complexity.
 A straightforward solution that meets requirements is preferred over a clever but convoluted one.
 Simpler code is easier to understand, maintain, and less prone to bugs.
 This might mean, for instance, not over-engineering a feature or avoiding deep nesting of logic when a flat structure would do.
 In practice, applying KISS could be as simple as using clear variable names and straightforward logic rather than overly terse or “smart” code.

-- **YAGNI – You Aren’t Gonna Need It:** YAGNI is a mantra from Extreme Programming that advises against adding functionality _until it is necessary_.
+- **[YAGNI – You Aren’t Gonna Need It](../yagni.md):** YAGNI is a mantra from Extreme Programming that advises against adding functionality _until it is necessary_.
 In other words, don’t write code for features you _think_ you might need in the future – implement things only once you actually need them.
 This prevents wasting effort on speculative features and keeps the codebase simpler.
 For example, if you’re building a small app and think “someday we might support multiple databases,” YAGNI would say: don’t build an abstraction for database switching now; stick to one database.
 If the day comes that a second database must be supported, then you refactor.
 Often, those extra features never become needed, so YAGNI saves you from doing extra work and introduces less code (hence fewer bugs).

 Following these best practices leads to cleaner code.
 They often complement each other – for instance, YAGNI and KISS both discourage adding complexity “just in case.”
 DRY, meanwhile, ensures you don’t have the same bug in two places or diverging behaviors when you intended them to be the same.
 Keep these principles in mind as a checklist when writing and refactoring code.